rafiquecudjoe/dockerstats/README.md

 http://localhost:5001
 ```

+The main UI uses a React front-end for a modern user experience.

 Use the **Server IP** field (and "Use Custom IP" checkbox) in the UI to point the links to another host if needed.

 ---